PARC-Robotics/documentation-2024/docs/getting-started-tutorials/setting-up-your-workspace.md

 ### Step 6: Test installation

-If you completed the preceding tasks successfully, you should be able to run this ROS launch command and see the Gazebo simulator and RViz simulator open with the following display:
+If you completed the preceding tasks successfully, you should be able to run this ROS 2 launch command and see the Gazebo Classic simulator and RViz simulator open with the following display:

 ```sh
 ros2 launch parc_robot_bringup task_1_launch.py
 ```
 ![Gazebo Simulator window](assets/gazebo.png)
-Gazebo Simulator window
+Gazebo Classic Simulator window

 ![RViz window](assets/rviz.png)